networkfoo/networkfoo.github.io/_posts/2016-12-22-Juniper-VMX-on-Fedora.markdown

     Hugepagesize:       2048 kB
     </pre>

-  * next we skip the "ubuntu apparmor" foo, as Huge Pages is handle correctly via SELinux.
+  * next we skip the "ubuntu apparmor" foo, as Huge Pages is handled correctly via SELinux.

   * and finally 2 entries to start and stop libvirt.